XinSu902/MachineLearning/README.md

 # MachineLearning
-Thanks for visiting my github!
+This is a Kaggle competition about predicting deal probability of Avito online ads

 There are two notebooks in this repository:

   ml-project-v12.ipynb   --->  final version